HiQ-AI/cortex-desktop/README.md

 ## What is Cortex?

 Cortex is a desktop AI assistant for Life Cycle Assessment (LCA) professionals.
-It connects to **12 major LCA databases** and helps you find the right carbon footprint data, calculate product environmental impact, and generate reports — all through natural language.
+It connects to **12 major LCA databases** and helps you find the right carbon footprint data, match background datasets for your BOM, and generate reports — all through natural language.

 Built by [HiQ](https://www.hiqlcd.com), a Shanghai-based LCA data company serving 100+ enterprise clients across automotive, electronics, packaging, construction, and chemical industries.